postmates/triton-python/README.md

 ## Development

-You should be able to configuration your development environment using make:
+You should be able to configure your development environment using make:

-    ~/Projects/Project $ make dev
+    ~/python-triton $ make dev

+You will likely need to install system libraries as well:

+    ~/python-triton $ sudo apt-get install libsnappy-dev libzmq-dev

 The tests should all work:

-    ~/Projects/Project $ make test
+    ~/python-triton $ make test
     .
     PASSED.
 1 test / 1 case: 1 passed, 0 failed.
 (Total test time 0.00s)

 If you need to debug your application with ipython:

-    ~/Projects/Project $ make shell
+    ~/python-triton $ make shell
     Python 2.7.3 (default, Apr 27 2012, 21:31:10)
     Type "copyright", "credits" or "license" for more information.